 Since the initial description of Hodgkin lymphoma and other types that are now known as non-Hodgkin lymphomas, different classification systems have been proposed.
-Over the past 30 years, important progress has been noted in the classification, diagnosis, staging, prognosis and treatment of patients with non-Hodgkin lymphomas.
-It can be said that approach to non-Hodgkin lymphomas has provided a paradigm for advances in other cancers.
+Over the past 30 years, important progress has been noted in the classification, diagnosis, staging, prognosis, and treatment of patients with non-Hodgkin lymphomas.
+It can be said that the approach to non-Hodgkin lymphomas has provided a paradigm for advances in other cancers.

 Discovery and nomenclature history

 Hodgkin lymphoma is named after Thomas Hodgkin (1798–1866), who was a physician from a Quaker family that studied medicine in Edinburgh and Paris.
-As one of the most prominent British pathologist of his time, he held the position of the conservator of the pathology museum at Guy's Hospital Medical School from 1825, where he studied preserved specimens of human organs.
+As one of the most prominent British pathologists of his time, he held the position of the conservator of the pathology museum at Guy's Hospital Medical School from 1825, where he studied preserved specimens of human organs.
 He was also a demonstrator of morbid anatomy, making notable advances in this area.

 In 1832 he published a paper in the Journal of the Medical and Chirurgical Society in London entitled "On Some Morbid Appearances of the Absorbent Glands and Spleen" which went almost unnoticed at the time.
 More than three decades later, another British physician named Samuel Wilks described the same disease features and named the disease after Hodgkin.
 Since then this type of lymph node malignancy bears this name.

-There are six types of Hodgkin lymphoma, but to date at least 61 types of lymphomas have been described that have different characteristics from Hodkin lymphoma.
-These were designated non-Hodgkin lymphomas and are divided further based on their development, spread and treatment options.
+There are six types of Hodgkin lymphoma, but to date, at least 61 types of lymphomas have been described that have different characteristics from Hodkin lymphoma.
+These were designated non-Hodgkin lymphomas and are divided further based on their development, spread, and treatment options.
 Today, non-Hodgkin lymphoma represents the most common malignancy of the lymphatic system, and since the early 1970' the incidence rates have nearly doubled.

 The evolution of classifications

-While consensus for the classification Hodgkin lymphoma was swiftly reached, classifying a myriad of other lymphomas remained an open issue.
+While consensus for the classification of Hodgkin lymphoma was swiftly reached, classifying a myriad of other lymphomas remained an open issue.
 The Rappaport classification (proposed by Henry Rappaport in 1956 before the advent of modern immunology) became the first widely accepted classification.
 The architectural arrangement of the neoplastic cells and their cytological identification formed its histologic basis.

 The Lukes-Collins classification was published in 1975 and attempted to relate cell morphology to immunologic function.
 Although it advanced our understanding of lymphoma immunology, there was no prognostic improvement over the Rappaport classification.
-The Working Formulation for classifying non-Hodgkin's lymphomas was published in 1982 and it quickly replaced the Rappaport and Lukes-Collins classification with the introduction of three prognostic groups: low, intermediate and high grade.
+The Working Formulation for classifying non-Hodgkin's lymphomas was published in 1982 and it quickly replaced the Rappaport and Lukes-Collins classification with the introduction of three prognostic groups: low, intermediate, and high grade.

 In 1994, a group of hematopathologists from Europe and America proposed a new approach for classifying non-Hodgkin's lymphoma, taking into account immunologic, genetic and clinical characteristics of the disorders and not solely histopathologic characteristics of the tumor cells.
 It was named the Revised European-American Classification of Lymphoid Neoplasms (REAL classification).

 The concepts of this classification were tested in an international study of more than 1,400 cases from eight countries and four continents.
 Its implementation resulted in the reproducibility of diagnosing lymphoma, with a significant improvement in comparison with previous systems.
-Still, there were some drawbacks with this approach; for example, it failed to set clinically relevant criteria for the grading of follicular lymphomas and there were no well-defined gold standard for the diagnosis of anaplastic large cell lymphoma.
+Still, there were some drawbacks to this approach; for example, it failed to set clinically relevant criteria for the grading of follicular lymphomas and there was no well-defined gold standard for the diagnosis of anaplastic large cell lymphoma.